 The lead character is supposed to ooze a one-in-a-million aura.

-There is the film’s romantic comedy genre to live up to.
+There is the romantic comedy genre to live up to.

 There is an experienced supporting cast to do justice to.

-Finally, there is the production house that makes sure the film grabs all attention.
+Finally, there is the production house that needs to make sure the film grabs all attention.

-What goes for a toss is the script – that is anything but funny.
-The last time I experienced similar boredom watching a supposed rom-com was with Danish Aslam’s Break Ke Baad – which was at least well-shot.
-The writing in Happy Bhag Jayegi is so uninspiring that even the 2-hour runtime makes you restless.
+What goes for a toss is the script, which is anything but funny.
+The last time I experienced similar boredom while watching a supposed rom-com was with Danish Aslam’s Break Ke Baad, which, at least, was well-shot.
+The writing in Happy Bhag Jayegi is so uninspiring that even its two-hour runtime feels like an endurance test.

 Happy Bhag Jayegi begins on a promising note.
 Fifteen minutes into the story, the film nosedives to a point of no return.
-The characters cruise to and fro from India to Pakistan, as if it were a backpacking trip.
-While their shenanigans make no sense, one wishes there were at least a couple of idiotic lines (like the Hera Pheri series) to chuckle on.
+The characters cruise to and fro between India and Pakistan as if they were on a backpacking trip.
+Their shenanigans make little sense, but what is more disappointing is the complete absence of wit.
+One keeps waiting for at least a couple of idiotic lines, the kind that made the Hera Pheri films so much fun despite their equally ridiculous situations.
 Nay!

-On the technical front, the film is nothing to write home about.
-Cinematography is dull and editing loose.
-Production design is just about okay while the dialogues are listless.
-Sohail Sen’s songs are rather tuneful but the background score jars.
+On the technical front, there isn’t much to write home about either.
+The cinematography is dull, the editing is loose and the production design is functional at best.
+The dialogues, which should have been the film’s biggest weapon, are largely listless.
+Sohail Sen’s songs are rather tuneful, although the background score jars.

-Ali Fazal is decent despite his half-baked character.
+Ali Fazal is decent despite being saddled with a half-baked character.
 Piyush Mishra is very good as the Pakistani cop.
-The biggest disservice is meted out to Jimmy Shergill who simply gets to repeat his Tanu Weds Manu act.
+The biggest disservice, however, is meted out to Jimmy Shergill, who simply gets to repeat his Tanu Weds Manu act without being given anything particularly interesting to do.

 Rating: ★★